inix-x/inventory-pos/lib/screens/menupage.md

   SelectedItem({required this.name, required this.price, required this.count});

-  // Add a method to convert to Map
+  // Add a method to convert to Map, using map to convert each property into a List.
   Map<String, dynamic> toMap() => {
         'name': name,
         'price': price,